sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 In the lower terminal window you can see the build container has completed ``vote-app-1-build`` and a new application container is starting ``vote-app-1-xxyyzz``.

-You can run the following command or view the lower terminal window.
+You can also run the following command to view the pods running in your project:

 ```execute
 oc get pods